-For more information on the proper/improper use of technology resources, refer to the computing and electronic communications section of the MSM Human Resources Policy and Procedure Manual.
+All users of MSM computer systems must act responsibly.
+Computers issued to MSM faculty and staff are to be used to conduct MSM business.
+All users must comply with the Information Security Policy.
+To review the Information Security Policy, please click on the following link sp.msm.edu.
+For additional information on the proper/improper use of technology resources, refer to the computing and electronic communications section of the MSM Human Resources Policy and Procedure Manual.